-This smart device lets children select their own setting and characters to generate stories — perfect for screen-free entertainment.
+This smaller audio device lets children select their own setting and characters to generate stories — perfect for screen-free entertainment.

 From the co-founder of the original weighted Gravity Blanket comes these weighted stuffed animals, designed to help with sleep and anxiety.

 “If you’re buying Legos, just buy regular Legos.
-Don’t feel like you have to buy pink ones because you have a girl,” Conti said.
+Don’t feel like you have to buy pink ones because you have a girl,” Conti of The Wetherill School said.

 If you need to organize your Legos, here are five brilliant (and mom-approved) hacks for keeping them tidy and out of your bare foot's way.

-Train sets are great for building spatial skills, Klein said.
+Train sets provide hours of entertainment and are great for building spatial skills, said Barnard College's Klein.

-Perfectly designed for little hands, this jumbo floor activity helps him or her improve their hand-eye coordination and problem-solving skills.
-As an added bonus, the out-of-this-world puzzle from Petit Collage is made with environmentally friendly materials like recycled paper and vegetable-based inks.
+Perfectly designed for little hands, this jumbo floor activity helps improve a preschooler's hand-eye coordination and problem-solving skills.
+As a bonus, the out-of-this-world puzzle from Petit Collage is made with environmentally friendly materials, like recycled paper and vegetable-based inks.